ZaidZitawi/Tic_Tac_Toe_Game/README.md

 - **Human vs. Human**: Allows two players to compete in a traditional game of Tic-Tac-Toe.
 - **Unbeatable AI (Minimax Algorithm)**: An AI player that employs the Minimax algorithm to ensure it never loses.

-## Getting Started

-To run this game, you'll need to have Java installed on your computer.
-The game is compiled and run using the Java Development Kit (JDK).

-### Prerequisites

-- Java Development Kit (JDK), version 8 or higher

 ## Quick Insight